My Experience With Semaglutide (Ozempic)

 In my opinion, constantly having to think about food is an inhuman state to live in because as a human being, I am more than just about satisfying my hypothalamic drives (or at least I like to think so).

-Update: A couple of months ago, I came off semaglutide.
-A week or so after, quite suddenly I craved sugar and I had the “urge” to buy some gummy bears.
-I remembered how life was before semaglutide and how I had to constantly fight cravings.
-Conversely, on a low dose of semaglutide I rarely think about food.
+Some researchers think that semaglutide is “unhealthy” (e.g., because it increases heart rate).
+For me on a low dose of semaglutide I rarely think about food.
 I have no cravings and consequently, my food choices are much better.
 Automatically.
-The 2nd and 3rd order effects of this (such as reduced body fat, better metabolic health, more stable blood sugar, and better productivity) vastly outweigh any risks and side effects from semaglutide itself.
-After a couple of weeks off, I hopped back on semaglutide.
+The 2nd and 3rd order effects of this (such as reduced body fat, better metabolic health, more stable blood sugar, and better productivity) presumably vastly outweigh any risks and side effects from semaglutide itself.

 Subscribe to the Desmolysium newsletter and get access to three exclusive articles!